 Career highlights include:

-- Being accepted to join the world renowned EU Rights Clinic in Brussels in 2017 to assist in providing legal advice on complex EU law arising from the UK’s decision to leave the EU;
+- Being accepted to join the world renowned EU Rights Clinic in Brussels (2017 – present) to assist in providing legal advice on complex EU law arising from the UK’s decision to leave the EU;

 - Being appointed to The Law Society Immigration Law Committee (2015 – present) and the consulting editorial board of LexisNexis’ PSL immigration service (2014 – present);

-- Carter Thomas receiving recognition as a leading immigration law practice by Chambers & Partners and The Legal 500 in its first year;
+- Steering the firm to gain recognition by Chambers & Partners and The Legal 500 in firm’s first year and in every year since then;

 - Acting as lead partner on both the strategy that saw London Metropolitan University regain its sponsor licence status in 2013 and English UK achieve success in the High Court in R (on the application of English UK Ltd) v Secretary of State for the Home Department EWHC 1726 (Admin);